thomasyang44/sko-tech-academy/docs/deploy/overview.md

 # Deployment Overview

-Daffy makes it easy to create pre-configured CP4BA clusters.
+Daffy (Deployment Automation Framework For You) makes it easy to create pre-configured CP4BA clusters.
 Daffy takes care of creating the OpenShift cluster and installing the CP4BA software.
 Once the installation is complete you'll have a new CP4BA cluster with the following components installed:

 | Component                                                      |
 | :------------------------------------------------------------- |